WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 Did you know that the average adult’s finger pad size is 10mm wide, which is equivalent to 38px?

-This means if your form fields are less than 38px, it will be harder for your mobile visitors to tap on it, which can reduce the conversion rate.
+This means if your form fields are less than 38px, it will be hard for most of your mobile visitors to tap on it, which can reduce the form’s conversion rate.

-WPForms users do not have to worry about it because we set 38px as the default height of WPForms’ buttons and fields.
+WPForms users do not have to worry about this because the default height of WPForms’ buttons and fields is set to 38px.

 WPForms also allows you to easily create a form without having to touch a single line of code.
 However, if you want to customize the CSS of your form to match your site’s design, you can modify it by adding a custom CSS class to your forms.

 3. Set the Font Size of Labels At Least 16px

 While 14px is a fairly standard font size for the web, we recommend you make your font at least 16px on your form’s field labels.

 First off, the larger font size will make your forms easier to read.